npechl/lineagespot/docs/README.md

     1. **Output folder**: Same as input folder, in our case `vcf-files` directory.
     2. **Output file**: A single `.tsv` file having the same main name as input file, with a suffix `-collapsed.tsv` at the end.
 For example, if the input file is `sample_freebayes.ann-lineagespot.tsv`, the output file will be `sample_freebayes.ann-lineagespot-collapsed.tsv`.

 - `03-compare-files.R`: This script is responsible for comparing the multiple results coming from the `01-find-lineages-v3.R` script.
 Practically, it compares the TSV tables and detects differences.
-It's useful when dealing with VCF files occured from different analysis methodologies, or VCF files from the same analysis method but from different samples (in that way we can compare samples within a time period and observe how specific mutations variate over time).
+It's useful when dealing with VCF files occured from different analysis methodologies, or VCF files from the same analysis method but from different samples (in that way different samples within a time period can be compared and in order to observe how specific mutations variate over time).

   - **input**: A set of TSV files occured as outputs from the `01-find-lineages-v3.R` script.